Scalar-Wave Signatures of Wormholes in Dark Matter Halos: Abstract

 \section{Abstract}

-{\fontsize{7.8}{8.8}\selectfont We develop an exact analytic framework for massless scalar-wave propagation in static, spherically symmetric wormholes embedded in realistic dark matter halos.
-Starting from a general line element with arbitrary redshift and shape functions, we derive the radial Klein-Gordon equation in Schr\"odinger form, disentangling the effects of gravitational redshift, spatial curvature, and angular momentum.
-The dynamics reduce to a generalized Helmholtz equation with a space- and frequency-dependent effective refractive index that encodes throat geometry, halo curvature, and centrifugal contributions.
-In the asymptotic limit $r \to \infty$, the refractive index approaches unity, consistently recovering free-space propagation.
-Application to representative halo profiles, including the Navarro-Frenk-White model, the Thomas-Fermi Bose-Einstein condensate, and the Pseudo-Isothermal distribution, combined with zero, Teo-type, and cored redshift functions, reveals evanescent domains, quasi-bound states, and suppression of high-angular-momentum modes near the throat.
-High-frequency waves converge to the geometric-optics regime, whereas low-frequency modes undergo strong curvature-induced localization.
-This formalism establishes a non-perturbative link between wormhole geometry, halo structure, and redshift effects, providing a robust framework for scalar-wave phenomenology in astrophysical contexts.}
+{\fontsize{8}{9}\selectfont We identify scalar-wave signatures of massless fields propagating in static, spherically symmetric wormholes embedded within realistic dark matter halos.
+Starting from a general line element with arbitrary redshift and shape functions, we recast the radial Klein-Gordon equation in Schrödinger form, explicitly separating contributions from gravitational redshift, spatial curvature, and angular momentum.
+The dynamics reduce to a generalized Helmholtz equation with a space- and frequency-dependent effective refractive index that encodes the throat geometry, halo curvature, and centrifugal effects, asymptotically recovering free-space propagation.
+Applying this framework to Navarro-Frenk-White, Thomas-Fermi Bose-Einstein condensate, and Pseudo-Isothermal halo models, and considering zero, Teo-type, and cored redshift functions, we uncover evanescent regions and suppression of high-angular-momentum modes in the vicinity of the throat.
+High-frequency waves approach the geometric-optics regime, whereas low-frequency modes exhibit strong curvature-induced localization.
+In the geometric-optics limit, the effective refractive index reproduces null-geodesic trajectories, while finite-frequency effects capture evanescent zones and tunneling phenomena.
+This work establishes the first exact, non-perturbative framework linking wormhole geometry and realistic dark matter halos to observable scalar-wave propagation phenomena, including evanescence, mode suppression, and frequency-dependent localization. }